typings/typings/docs/examples.md

 # Examples

-Here are some examples you can model after when writing your own typings.
+Here are some examples you can use as a model when writing your own type definitions.

 ## Single function